 Why do I need a project?

-Everything you do in PyCharm is done within the context of a project.
-It serves as a basis for coding assistance, bulk refactoring, coding style consistency, etc.
+Everything you do in PyCharm, you do within the context of a project.
+It serves as a basis for coding assistance, bulk refactoring, coding style consistency, and so on.

 You have three options to start working on a project inside the IDE: